THE DIVINITY OF JESUS CHRIST (Part 2)

 If Jesus truly blasphemed by claiming that He was God manifested in the flesh, without any doubt, God would have left or abandoned Him in the grave until the day of final judgement to judge, condemn and send Him to hell fire.

-But, the Scripture clearly attests to the truth that Jesus was raised from the dead by His Father, thereby proving to the world that Jesus’ claim that He was equal with God His Father was indeed absolutely true.
+However, the Scripture clearly attests to the truth that Jesus was raised from the dead by His Father, thereby proving to the world that Jesus’ claim that He was equal with God His Father was indeed true.
 Hallelujah!

 Apostle Peter testified to the Jews after healing the man who was born lame, “But you denied the Holy One and the Just, and asked for a murderer to be granted to you, “and killed the Prince of life, whom God raised from the dead, of which we are witnesses.”
 (Acts 3:14-15 NKJV).